CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

              (declref_expr implicit type='EmployeeAddress' decl=employee.(file).EmployeeAddress.<anonymous>.self@./employee.swift:34:16 function_ref=unapplied))))))
 ```

-Not surprisingly, when modifying a type for some unknown one the command results in error.
+Not surprisingly, when modifying a type for some unknown one the command results in an error.

 ```swift
 public protocol Address {